Young Sheldon: Music

-The first and last shots of the series were set to Dire Straits' "Walk of Life."
+The first and last shots of the series were set to Dire Straits' "Walk of Life".
 The show features popular Country, Rock, and Pop songs from the 1980s and early 1990s, and occasionally earlier.

 Spin-off series

 In January 2024, it was announced that a spin-off series of Young Sheldon, focusing on Georgie Cooper (portrayed by Montana Jordan) and Mandy McAllister (portrayed by Emily Osment), titled Georgie & Mandy's First Marriage, was in development.
 On March 5, 2024, CBS announced that the series had been ordered.
 The series premiered on October 17, 2024.
+The series has included appearances of the characters Mary Cooper, Missy Cooper, Connie Tucker, Dale Ballard, and, in a dream sequence, George Cooper, all played by their Young Sheldon actors.